jzabroski/Home/PowerShell/Remoting/README.md

 > Cmdlet          Remove-CimSession                                  6.1.0.0    CimCmdlets
 > Cmdlet          Set-CimInstance                                    6.1.0.0    CimCmdlets
 > ```
+>
+> [...]
+> ## Exploring CIM Classes and Instances
+> [...] two important parts: the CIM schema and the CIM infrastructure specification.

+### CIM infrastructure specification
+Defines the conceptual view of the managed environment and defines the standards for integrating multiple management models, using object-oriented constructs and design.  **It is not an API**.

+### CIM Schema
+Provides actual model descriptions.
+It is a collection of classes with properties and methods.

 _[Introduction to the CIMCmdlets PowerShell Module](https://devblogs.microsoft.com/scripting/introduction-to-the-cimcmdlets-powershell-module/)_ by Dr Scripto wrote (with my editorial pen):